daviddenton/hamsandwich/README.md

 ###And Finally...
 It is also possible (nay, desirable!) to use these Matchers in production code as a filtering mechanic and there is an example of this usage included in the Zip distribution.
 An interesting benefit of the Hamcrest SelfDescribing functionality is that these Matchers generate human-readable descriptions from the describeTo() and toString() methods.

-The library will also hugely benefit from the introduction of Closures in Java7 (whenever that turns up), as the implementation of the get() method on AdaptingMatcher can be replaced by a Closure passed into the constructor, thus cleaning up a lot of code in the Factory methods.
+The library will also hugely benefit from the introduction of *real* closures in Java8 (whenever that turns up), as the implementation of the get() method on AdaptingMatcher can be replaced by a closure passed into the constructor, thus cleaning up a lot of code in the Factory methods.

 Have a play.
 Let us know what you think.